RealismusModding/realismusmodding.github.io/mods/seasons/manual/modding/maps/seasons_mask.md

 The Seasons mask is a layer that must be painted by the map maker to enable all functionalities of Seasons.
 This includes the rotting of bales and higher levels of snow.
 The Seasons mask is used to *determine whether a piece of the terrain is inside or outside*.
 It will prevent snow from falling inside buildings, and it will prevent rain from rotting bales inside those same buildings.

+Note that when a map does not have a seasons mask, bales will _not_ rot.

 In this guide you will learn all steps of adding the Seasons mask to a map.

 * TOC